-With programs leading to a research Master of Science (MS), a non-thesis Master of Arts (MA) and a Doctor of Philosophy (PhD), graduate studies in the Department of Biological Sciences provide students the knowledge and skills necessary to pursue successful careers in the life sciences.
+With programs leading to a research Master of Science (MS), a non-thesis Master of Arts (MA) and a Doctor of Philosophy (PhD), the Department of Biological Sciences provides students the knowledge and skills necessary to pursue successful careers in the life sciences.
 Offering a competitive breadth of knowledge while remaining sensitive to the needs of individual students, the department delivers a diverse academic experience that includes extensive faculty-student interactions and freedom to undertake interdisciplinary studies.
-Students will find themselves surrounded by a variety of opportunities that enrich their studies such as weekly seminars, research symposia and individual and team research options.

 The graduate program in biological sciences has two tracks: biochemical, cell and molecular biology (BCMB) or ecology, evolution and behavior (EEB).
 These tracks can be combined or pursued concurrently with other academic interests.
-Accelerated BA + MA/MS degrees and certificate programs are also available.
-Students are encouraged to explore faculty profile and research areas before applying, and read the department FAQ for more information about the program.
+An accelerated BA + MS degree and certificate programs are also available.
+Students are encouraged to explore faculty profile and research areas before applying.

 - PHD in Biological Sciences